biod/sambamba/INSTALL.md

     env CC=gcc make -f Makefile.guix static -j 4 (FIXME)

+Note that the static build is not working on GNU Guix right now because the Phobos libs are missing (shared lib only).

 Alternatively use the meson+ninja build with

     rm -rf build/ ; env D_LD=gold CC=gcc meson build --buildtype release